Red Heifers

 trumpets and seven bowls.
 So here the priest makes the binding

 connection to the place of God's presence, the tent of meeting.
-Yet some of

 the blood will be lost, spilled on the ground.